-Terrorism in all its forms poses a direct threat to the security of the citizens of NATO countries, and to international stability and prosperity.
-It is a persistent global threat that knows no border, nationality or religion and is a challenge that the international community must tackle together.
-NATO will continue to fight this threat in all its forms and manifestations with determination and in full solidarity.
+Terrorism poses a direct threat to the security of the citizens of NATO countries, and to international stability and prosperity.
+It is a persistent global threat that knows no border, nationality or religion, and is a challenge that the international community must tackle together.
+NATO will continue to fight this threat with determination and in full solidarity.
 NATO’s work on counter-terrorism focuses on improving awareness of the threat, developing capabilities to prepare and respond, and enhancing engagement with partner countries and other international actors.

 - NATO invoked its collective defence clause (Article 5) for the first and only time in response to the terrorist attacks of 11 September 2001 on the United States.